 Talented employees are usually passionate about what they do and creative in their approach.
 They’re productive, forward thinking and are the type of employees that are most valuable to an organisation.
 They also possess such a vast capability to think outside the “box”.
 They often enjoy improving work practices and contributing to positive change within the workplace as well as the feeling of creating impact.

 High performers thrive on new opportunities and being afforded responsibility to pursue their passions within context of the workplace.
-When these types of employees feel restricted by management, they’ll seek opportunities to pursue their passion elsewhere and their invaluable skill set will walk right out the door with them.
+When these types of employees feel restricted by management, they’ll seek available career opportunities to pursue their passion elsewhere and their invaluable skill set will walk right out the door with them.

 2. Failing to Provide Development Opportunities